 What Is a Mass Tort Lawsuit?

-A mass tort lawsuit is a single tort (in this instance, taking Risperdal as prescribed by their healthcare or mental health provider) that results in an injury to many victims.
+A mass tort lawsuit is a single tort (in this instance, taking Risperdal as prescribed by their healthcare or mental health provider) that results in an injury to many people.
 The group of plaintiffs sue one or more defendants.
 The lawsuit alleges that the defendant(s) acted in a negligent manner.
 The most common type of mass tort claim is a class action.
 However, general mass tort claims, such as those involving Risperdal, are often more complicated than class action cases.
 It can be more difficult to determine settlements and compensation because of the number of plaintiffs.

 Plaintiffs who seek to file or join a mass tort lawsuit because they were hurt after taking Risperdal should seek out the representation of a qualified team of lawyers with verifiable experience.